Sandrokos/LoadoutLocker/README.md

 - Requires enough bag space for gear swaps that need items moved out of equipment slots
 - Missing items are skipped with a chat message; other slots still swap
 - Gear swaps do not run in combat — the swap is cancelled if combat starts mid-swap
+- Blizzard equipment sets share a game-wide limit; LoadoutLocker warns if it cannot create a set